Senior Lecturer in BSL and Deaf Studies

 Take a look at my citation in support of Dr Paddy Ladd, a leading Deaf scholar, at the Graduation Ceremony 2017.

 I am the module director for both Advanced BSL and the Sociolinguistics of BSL.
 I also teach on the BSL Beginners and Continuation modules, which means I support BSL students all the way from their very beginnings in the language all the way through to a level of conversational proficiency.
+I also lead seminar groups for the Language and Society first year module.

 In 2017 I was awarded the Society for Research into Higher Education Prize for Newer Researchers for my research project 'The spaces and places of deaf academia'.
 This is a £3000 prize to support my current project which looks at the experiences of deaf people who are working in Higher Education.I currently sit on the Research and Development Committee of the SRHE.